 When onboarded remotely, new hires face the early challenges of a work environment minus social connection and guidance to help navigate the new office’s culture.
-Compound this with inconsistent access to managers and the inability to observe cultural norms in action.
-There’s no water cooler and no way to hang back and watch how things work.
+This is compounded by inconsistent access to managers and the inability to observe cultural norms in action.
+(There’s no water cooler and no way to hang back and watch how things work.)

-Using standardized procedures, mobile devices, and personal messaging, HR teams can ensure new hires are in sync with important company values, and maintain them.
+Using standardized procedures, mobile devices, and personal messaging, HR teams can ensure new hires are all equally in sync with important company values and goals.

-In a dynamic and effective work environment, decision makers need to hear and respond to feedback from employees.
-This is especially important in the onboarding process since it’s this interaction that lays the foundation for any new hire’s relationship with the organization.
+Begin by understanding those needs — for which you will need to establish an effective two-way flow of communications during onboarding.
+In a dynamic and effective work environment, decision-makers need to hear and respond to feedback from employees.
+This is especially important because onboarding interactions lay the foundation for every new hire’s relationship with the organization.

-How do you find out what needs to be improved?
 Make sure feedback is collected in a structured and useful manner.
-When teams are spread across different physical locations it’s a good idea to have regular follow-ups to keep them in the loop about the received feedback.
+When teams are spread across different physical locations, it’s a good idea to have regular follow-ups to keep them in the loop about the received feedback.

-Over the last ten years, multiple studies have shown the importance of having strong workplace relationships, resulting in lower employee turnover and high job satisfaction.
-However, in preparing for a future where employees can come to the office or WFH, keep in mind they’re also more likely to be isolated, which weakens coworker and manager relationships.
+Which brings us to the importance of human connection.
+Over the last ten years, multiple studies have shown the importance of having strong workplace relationships, resulting in positive outcomes such as lower employee turnover and higher job satisfaction.
+In preparing for a future where employees can come to the office or WFH, keep in mind they’re also more likely to be isolated, which weakens co-worker and manager relationships.

 Keep your teams connected.
 Video conferencing and regular check-ins help manage the relationship between on-site and remote staff.
 Unfortunately, these interactions are often limited due to a lack of structure and consistency.
 Managers end up having a hard time using these casual conversations to receive feedback or to evaluate how well a new hire has integrated with the rest of the team.